Ritz Tower: Notable guests and residents

 Upon the Ritz Tower's completion, Brisbane was one of the first tenants in his own building.
 After Hearst bought the building from Brisbane, he lived in a suite with actress Marion Davies until Hearst forfeited ownership in 1938.
 Other early tenants included Arthur G. Hoffman, vice president of The Great Atlantic & Pacific Tea Company, as well as Edward E. Spafford, the national commander of the American Legion.
 In the building's early years, the restaurant and other ground-floor spaces were used for events and entertainment.
 These included fundraisers; dinners for foreign guests, including the Duke and Duchess of Sutherland; and art shows.

 The Ritz Tower was particularly popular as a residence for those in the media.
 The building's tenants have included actresses Greta Garbo, Kitty Carlisle, Paulette Goddard, Deborah Kerr, and Arlene Francis, as well as Francis's husband, actor Martin Gabel.
 William Randolph Hearst Jr., the son of the publisher, also had a suite in the building.
 Other tenants have included music producer Clive Davis; radio comedian Goodman Ace; English author Elinor Glyn; TV producer Norman Lear, the creator of All in the Family; and William Hays, the head of the "Hays Office" which censored Hollywood movies.
-Playwright Neil Simon also occupied the Ritz Tower from the 1980s until he died in 2018; he had vowed to live in the building after visiting Ace's apartment.
+Playwright Neil Simon also occupied the Ritz Tower from the 1980s until he died in 2018; he had vowed to live in the building after visiting Ace's apartment, eventually combining three of the apartments.

+The Ritz Tower has been home to non-media tenants as well.
 George Gustav Heye, who founded the Museum of the American Indian, lived in the Ritz Tower until his 1957 death.
+Additionally, Charles S. Cohen combined six of the apartments when he lived there, including two apartments owned by the oil magnate Warren Alpert.